 So what's a developer to do?
 How do you please the impatient gamer who's "seen it all" and keep your story in the forefront of his mind?Show, don't tell

 dropped in to make the experience seem more "epic."
 But video games aren't movies.
 I don't want to watch a video game; I want to play it.
 I want to see my actions in the world in real-time, and I want to know how those actions move the story forward without taking a five-minute break every time I complete a quest chain.

 I know it's not easy to write an MMO.
 And it's not easy to build a world that's packed to the brim with elements that push a story forward.
 Sometimes, developers just have to corner me and drop an exposition bomb on my face.
 That's fine when no other options are available.
-But if a developer can create an intriguing, compelling universe that reveals its story to me as I explore and grow -- in lieu of smashing me over the head with text or cutscenes -- that's a story I'd be happy to experience.Everyone has opinions, and The Soapbox is how we indulge ours.
+But if a developer can create an intriguing, compelling universe

+Imagine how fun an MMO's story would be if you didn't have to stop playing the MMO to move it forward.Everyone has opinions, and The Soapbox is how we indulge ours.
 Join the Massively writers every Tuesday as we take turns atop our very own soapbox to deliver unfettered editorials a bit outside our normal purviews and not necessarily shared by Massively as a whole.
 Think we're spot on -- or out of our minds?
 Let us know in the comments!